-The 2018 NFL rookie class has the potential to bring back some good memories for card shops, online sellers, case breakers and collectors.
-Much like the 2015 or 2016 editions, this year’s draft was headlined by possible impact offensive players, which even before the first pre-season game was music to the ears of those who deal in current issues.
+The 2018 NFL rookie class has brought back some good memories for card shops, online sellers, case breakers and collectors.
+Much like the 2015 or 2016 editions, the ’18 draft was headlined by possible impact offensive players, which even before the first pre-season game was music to the ears of those who deal in current issues.

 With two headquartered in the nation’s largest media market, the potential for boom or bust is equally great but as of now, the arrows seem to point in a positive direction for Sam Darnold and Saquon Barkley.